EmmanuelDej/rtd-tutorial/docs/index.rst

 **Announcements**
 ================

 * **Ada to Grace Migration:** Users should begin migrating from Ada to Grace now.
-Read more on our .. _Ada to Grace: http://docutils.sf.net/rst.html
+Read more on our .. _Ada_To_Grace: http://www.python.org/

 * **Grace Cluster Status:** Cluster deployed, currently in testing and early user access mode.